brown-cs1380/m3/docs/README.md

 All methods of a service object have some group-specific context associated with them — As a result of this context creation, methods in the instance correspond only to that set of nodes.
 Aside from the group of nodes corresponding to a service, this process creates new service instances that hold group-specific service configurations.

+You should be able to invoke methods for a certain instance by doing something like:
+`global.distribution[context.gid].comm.send(...);`
+where `context.gid` could be:
+1. the actual name of certain group, e.g. browncs
+2. if the following is called inside the template, it could refer to the context variable `context.gid` that is in the scope of the template code

 The group-specific service context allows services to have different behaviors based on characteristics of the group — for example, depending on the group size, different gossip intervals and storage consistency guarantees.
 We will explore this configurability in the next service: `gossip`.